-Salisbury High School has a targeted Intervention Team that provides support through various modes and targeted to meet individual student needs.
-The focus of our work is on students with verified learning disabilities (Students with Additional Needs SWAN), as well as those who are below SEA (Standard of Educational Achievement) level.
-However, the Department for Education endeavour to support all students to achieve the highest educational outcomes possible.
+Salisbury High School has a targeted Inclusion Team that provides support through various modes to meet individual student needs.
+The focus is on students with verified learning disabilities (Students with Additional Needs - SWAN), as well as those who are below SEA (Standard of Educational Achievement).